atopile/hil/docs/docs/tools.md

 There's a bunch of tooling that goes into good hardware testing.

 Consider whether to:

 - one-shot vs. automate runs
 - orchestrate vs. setup ad-hoc
 - log results vs. read them out
-- shared setups to log into vs. dedicated per-user or per-test setups
+- have shared setups to log into vs. dedicated per-user or per-test setups
 - capture statistical vs. pass-fail results
 - spot-check values vs. sweep for coverage
 - test all-up vs. mock out parts of the system